CALFEM/calfem-python/docs/source/calfem_mesh_guide.rst

 .. code-block:: Python

-    mesh.elType = 3          # Degrees of freedom per node.
+    mesh.el_type = 3          # Element type is quadrangle
-    mesh.dofsPerNode = 1     # Factor that changes element sizes.
+    mesh.dofs_per_node = 1     # Degrees of freedom per node
-    mesh.elSizeFactor = 0.15 # Element size Factor
+    mesh.el_size_factor = 0.15 # Element size Factor

-The *eltype* property determines the element used for mesh generation.
+The *el_type* property determines the element used for mesh generation.
 Elements that can be generated are:

  * 2 - 3 node triangle element
  * 3 - 4 node quadrangle element
  * 5 - 8 node hexahedron
  * 16 - 8 node second order quadrangle

-The *dofsPerNode* defines the number of degrees of freedom for each node. *elSizeFactor* determines the coarseness of the mesh.
+The *dofs_per_node* defines the number of degrees of freedom for each node. *el_size_factor* determines the coarseness of the mesh.

 To generate the mesh and at the same time get the needed data structures for use with CALFEM we call the **.create()** method of the mesh object: